-Alexandra Minkovich is a partner in Baker McKenzie's North American Tax Practice.
-She has over a decade of experience handling a variety of tax, tax controversy and legislative issues.
-She also brings significant experience representing clients with respect to domestic tax issues, including advising financial institutions, and is well versed in administrative law.
-Immediately prior to joining the Firm, Ms. Minkovich served as Associate Tax Legislative Counsel with the U.S. Department of Treasury, Office of Tax Policy.
+Alexandra Minkovich is a partner in Baker McKenzie's North American Tax Practice with more than fifteen years of experience handling a variety of tax, tax controversy, and legislative and regulatory matters.
+She also brings significant experience representing clients with respect to domestic tax issues, particularly in the life sciences, pharmaceutical, retail, and manufacturing industries, and is well versed in administrative law.
+Immediately prior to joining the Firm, Ms. Minkovich served as Associate Tax Legislative Counsel with the US Department of Treasury, Office of Tax Policy.
 In that role, Ms. Minkovich advised the Assistant Secretary (Tax Policy) and General Counsel regarding tax policy considerations in regulations and Internal Revenue Bulletin guidance, provided advice on tax legislative proposals, and provided litigation advice regarding the validity of Treasury and IRS guidance.
 She also provided technical comments on tax legislation to the Senate Committee on Finance and the House Ways & Means Committee, as well as to individual members’ offices.

 Ms. Minkovich's practice focuses on tax policy and tax controversy matters.
 In her policy practice, Ms. Minkovich advises clients on all aspects of tax policy, including developing legislative and regulatory strategies, advocating before the Hill, Treasury, and the IRS, and drafting position papers and comment letters.
 Ms. Minkovich has been involved in tax controversies at all stages, from audit and administrative appeals to litigation.